roy-rishi/spotify-ad-blocker/README.md

 # Spotify Ad Blocker

 ## Architecture
 A LaunchAgent watches a file in the Spotify desktop application's `Application Support` directory for changes.
 This file updates when a new track or ad plays, providing a reliable and efficient way to trigger CPU utilization only when absolutely necessary.
-A small Applescript handles restarting the Spotify application if an ad is indeed playing, effectively blocking ads from getting any screentime.
+A small Applescript handles restarting the Spotify application if an ad is indeed playing, effectively blocking ads from any screentime.
 Between track changes, the only system overhead is that of `launchd`, which is negligible by any reasonable metric.

 ## Setup
 ### Compile